Tokyo officials feud with IOC over Olympic marathon switch

 Asked if the Tokyo government might sue for damages, Yamada hedged.

-“That’s very difficult to respond to, but I believe in terms of discussions we need to clarify the legal context.”
+“That’s very difficult to respond to, but I believe in terms of discussions we need to clarify the legal context,” Yamada said.

-Tokyo’s organizing committee president Toshiro Mori, a former Japanese prime minister, seems to have sided with the IOC and not with Koike.
+Tokyo organizing committee president Toshiro Mori, a former Japanese prime minister, seems to have sided with the IOC and not with Koike.
 He suggested a few days ago that it was a done deal.

 “Can we say no to the plan that the IOC and International Association of Athletics Federations already supported?”
 Mori said.
 “It’s not a question of good or bad, but we just have to accept it.”